PhilWaldmann/openrecord/docs/definition.md

 ?> You could also return a `function` like in the first example.
 The function name (e.g. `function User(){...}`) will be used as the model name!

 As you can see in the above examples, the difference between `class` and `function` style is the way how you define your custom methods.
-Internally OpenRecord will work the same!
+Internally OPENRECORD will work the same!

 The scope of the `class` style `definition` method and the `function` style method are the same.
 That's the `definition scope`.
 Every model has an internal definition which connects to the store, contains [validations](#validations), [relations](#relations) and more.